 3.1.3 Privately Owned Townhouse Complexes & Developments

 Privately owned townhouse complexes and developments that are situated on private lands and road ways will be classified as private Connections.
 NOTL Hydro will make an Offer to Connect or require a Development Agreement with the Developer.
-An engineered drawing depicting the proposed Connection point, transformers & meter base locations shall be submitted for NOTL Hydro approval.
+An engineered drawing depicting the proposed Connection point, transformers & meter base locations shall be submitted to NOTL Hydro for approval.

 The electrical design must be constructed to NOTL Hydro’s Standards and in compliance with the applicable Ontario Electrical Safety Code, laws, Regulations and codes.
 The service shall be inspected by both NOTL Hydro and ESA prior to Connection.
+A connection authorization must be received from ESA prior to NOTL Hydro connecting the service.

 The Customer will be responsible for all maintenance of the electrical plant up to the Ownership Demarcation Point as outlined on the approved electrical drawing.

-If a prior arrangement is made to have NOTL Hydro own the private Distribution System, it will expect a period of warranty of up to 24 months following energization.
+If a prior arrangement is made to have NOTL Hydro own the private Distribution System, the Developer shall provide a warranty period of 24 months following energization.
 Complete specification of equipment, service drawings and proof of inspection by ESA has to be handed over to NOTL Hydro before it agrees to assume ownership of the plant.

 3.2 General Services - Less Than 50 kW

-This classification refers to accounts taking electricity at 750 volts or less whose monthly average peak Demand is less than or is forecast to be less than 50 kW and do not meet the standard Residential Service criteria (see Section - 3.1 Residential Services).
+This classification refers to accounts requiring 750 volts or less whose monthly average peak Demand is less than or is forecast to be less than 50 kW and do not meet the standard Residential Service criteria (see Section - 3.1 Residential Services).
 Examples include, but are not limited to, Apartment Buildings, non-standard residential (>200A) as well as small commercial, industrial and institutional developments.

 General Services are supplied O/H with the exception of the following: